 ‘CropChoice$ is a crop planning and risk management decision-making tool that can manage grains, oilseeds, pulses, specialty and forage crops to provide better crop planning decisions,’ explains Manglai, production crops economist with Alberta Agriculture and Forestry.

 The program helps forecast revenues and margins for that crop enterprise by using inputs and then calculating the probabilities of achieving the results.

 He notes that CropChoice$ helps the user make better management decisions about cropping enterprises because it identifies, measures and manages risk.

-The latest edition features current crop insurance options, including updated risk coverage levels and insurance premiums from the Alberta Financial Services Corporation (AFSC).
+The latest edition features current crop insurance options, including updated risk coverage levels from the Alberta Financial Services Corporation (AFSC).
 It also includes projected crop costs covering up to 40 dryland and irrigated crops depending on location.

 He adds that the user’s inputs for expected prices and yields in CropChoice$ helps forecast potential gross margins and profitability expectations for several crop plans.